Commands

 # Filter to specific package

-releasaurus show next-release \
+releasaurus get next-release \

 --package my-pkg \